Melbourne: Tram

 A D-class tram on St Kilda Road.
 The city's tram network consists of 493 trams and is the largest in the world.

 Melbourne's tram network dates from the 1880s land boom and, as of 2021, consists of 250 km of double track, 475 trams, 25 routes, and 1,763 tram stops, making it the largest in the world.
 In 2017–2018, 206.3 million passenger trips were made by tram.
-Around 75 per cent of Melbourne's tram network shares road space with other vehicles, while the rest of the network is separated or are light rail routes.
+About 75% of Melbourne's tram network shares road space with other vehicles, while the remainder of the network is grade-separated or operates on light rail tracks.
 Melbourne's trams are recognised as iconic cultural assets and a tourist attraction.
 Heritage trams operate on the free City Circle route around the CBD.
-Trams are free within the central city Free Tram Zone and run 24-hours on weekends.
+Trams are free within the central city Free Tram Zone and selected routes operate 24-hour services on weekends.

 Bus

 Melbourne's bus network consists of more than 400 routes which mainly service the outer suburbs and fill the gaps in the network between rail and tram services.
-114.9 million passenger trips were recorded on Melbourne's buses in 2023–2024, an increase of 15.2 percent on the previous financial year.
+In the 2023–24 financial year, 114.9 million passenger trips were recorded on Melbourne's buses, an increase of 15.2% over the previous period.

 Airports

-Melbourne has four airports.
-Melbourne Airport, at Tullamarine, is the city's main international and domestic gateway and second busiest in Australia, with a traffic of over 37 million passengers in 2018–19.
+Melbourne is served by four airports.
+Melbourne Airport, located in Tullamarine, is the city's primary international and domestic gateway and the second-busiest airport in Australia, recording passenger traffic of over 37 million in 2018–19.
 The airport, which comprises four terminals, is the home base for passenger airline Jetstar and cargo airlines Australian airExpress and Team Global Express, and is a major hub for Qantas and Virgin Australia.
 Avalon Airport, located between Melbourne and Geelong, is a secondary hub of Jetstar.
 It is also used as a freight and maintenance facility.
 Buses and taxis are the only forms of public transport to and from the city's main airports.
 A rail link to Tullamarine is planned to open in the 2030s.
-Air Ambulance facilities are available for domestic and international transportation of patients.
-Melbourne also has a significant general aviation airport, Moorabbin Airport in the city's southeast that also handles a small number of passenger flights.
-Essendon Airport, which was once the city's main airport, also handles passenger flights, general aviation and some cargo flights.
+Air ambulance facilities are available for the domestic and international medical transport of patients.
+Melbourne also features a significant general aviation airport, Moorabbin Airport, in the city's south-east, which also accommodates a limited number of passenger flights.
+Essendon Airport, once the city's principal airport, handles regional passenger flights, general aviation, and air cargo services.

 Water transport

-Ship transport is an important component of Melbourne's transport system.
-The Port of Melbourne is Australia's largest container and general cargo port and also its busiest.
-The port handled two million shipping containers in a 12-month period during 2007, making it one of the top five ports in the Southern Hemisphere.
-Station Pier on Port Phillip Bay is the main passenger ship terminal with cruise ships docking there.
+Maritime shipping is an essential component of Melbourne's freight and transport system.
+The Port of Melbourne is Australia's largest container and general cargo port and also its busiest, handling more than one-third of the nation's container trade.
+The port processed 3.39 million twenty-foot equivalent units (TEUs) in 2024, making it one of the top five ports in the Southern Hemisphere.
+Station Pier on Port Phillip Bay serves as the city's primary passenger terminal, accommodating visiting cruise ships.
 Ferries and water taxis run from berths along the Yarra River as far upstream as South Yarra and across Port Phillip Bay.